WalletScrutiny/WalletScrutinyCom/_android/com.exscudo.channels.md

 ---

-The Play store description states...
+The Play Store description states...

 > All funds are fully protected and no one except the owner can access them.